-A developed country from a touristic point of view with a great climate that extends the visiting period well into October when the sailing season is finished in other places, yacht charter Spain
+A developed country from a touristic point of view with a great climate that extends the visiting period well into October when the sailing season is finished in other places, yacht charter in Spain

-and the smaller Formenterra manage to attract ever larger number of tourists, many of whom actually choose to stay.
+The Balearic Islands are, in fact, the beating heart of the yacht charter holidays in Spain.
+The islands of Mallorca, Ibiza and the smaller Formenterra manage to attract ever larger number of tourists, many of whom actually choose to stay.
 It’s no wonder that Mallorca hosts large German and British communities in its coastal tows that developed from sleepy fishing villages.

-are also important sailing destinations since their remote position far out to the west of the African continent makes them the starting point for many cross-Atlantic trips made by yachts.
+The Canary Islands are also important sailing destinations since their remote position far out to the west of the African continent makes them the starting point for many cross-Atlantic trips made by yachts.